linuz/sec-blog/content/blog/untracking-files-git.md

 `git commit -m "Removed sensitive files"`

 The files/paths listed in *.gitignore* should now be gone from the repository but should still exist in your file system.

+Note: This will not remove files already pushed to your git repository.
+To remove sensitive data already pushed, see [this article](https://help.github.com/articles/remove-sensitive-data/)